wisingman/dungeons-web/README.md

 # Dungeons-Web

-Dungeons-Web is a web application that provides a user interface to interact with guild data from a private API on the Dungeons Minecraft server.
+Dungeons-Web is a web application that provides a user interface to interact with guild data from a private API on my project, a Dungeons Minecraft server.
 The project displays detailed information about guilds, including their identifiers, owners, levels, associated worlds, and more.

 **Note:** This project currently relies on a private API that is not publicly accessible.
 As a result, it cannot be installed or run successfully by users without access to this API.
-However, the codebase can be used as a template for similar projects.
+However, the codebase can be used as a template for similar projects, and an example of my TS work.

 ## Features